 A central record is kept of all DBS checks carried out, including the disclosure number, date, type of DBS check, outcome of the disclosure and renewal date.
-Any previous offences disclosed will be risk assessed (Employing Staff with Convictions Policy), commensurate with the position.
+Any previous offences disclosed will be risk assessed (see the Safer Recruitment and Selection Policy), commensurate with the position.